 Always think of minimalism when decorating.
 You do not need to heavily decorate the coffee table, side table, or shelves when it comes to a Japanese living room.
 Open shelves are encouraged, and displayed with naturally inspired materials, like clay, glass, rice paper, and other natural elements.

 When choosing pillows, you can choose some colors to contrast your walls.
 Opt for natural fabrics such as cotton and linen.
 You can even add a few pillows to use around the coffee table for a traditional Japanese feel!

-Another common decorating technique, you probably have seen privacy screens at many Japanese restaurants.
+Another common decorating technique you probably have seen is privacy screens at many Japanese restaurants.
 Shoji Japanese screens offer privacy but still appear light and airy.
 Often made with geometric designs, they can come as sliding door versions or stand up on their own.

 Many don’t consider lighting a priority when it comes to decorating, but don’t dismiss it!
 The right lighting can completely set the tone of a room.
 Diffused lighting helps to maintain that soft, tranquil feeling of a Japanese living room.
 You don’t want anything too harsh, avoiding overhead lighting if possible.

 Once again, avoid any industrial-looking materials such as metal and plastic.
 Instead, aim for fabric or even paper lampshades and lanterns.
 Rice paper or bamboo lamps look beautiful and delicate.
 When purchasing lights, regular geometric shapes are best, including rectangles, squares, and spheres.

 Finally, you’ve got the final touches.
 Once you have the paint colors, furniture, and decorations figured out, a few extra items can help create that serene ambiance.